July 2025 update

 You are a group member if you had a consumer car loan arranged through a dealer on which a flex commission was paid with ANZ (‘Esanda’) between 1 January 2011 and 31 March 2016.

-- Car loans that started with Esanda and then were transferred to Macquarie in 2016 are part of the ANZ (Esanda) Car Loan Class Action.
+Car loans that started with Esanda and then were transferred to Macquarie in 2016 are part of this class action.

 The registration period has closed.